khaors/geocompr/main.md

 2. *Focal* or neighborhood operations.
 Most often the output cell value is the result of a 3 x 3 input cell block.
 3. *Zonal* operations are similar to focal operations but instead of a predefined neighborhood, classes, which can take on any, i.e., also an irregular size and shape, are the basis for calculations.
-4. *Global* or per-raster operations, that means the output cell derives its value potentially from one or several entire rasters
+4. *Global* or per-raster operations, that means the output cell derives its value potentially from one or several entire rasters.

 This classification scheme uses basically the number of cells involved in a processing step as distinguishing feature.
 Raster operations can also be classified by discipline, for example terrain, hydrological analysis or image classifications.